TheCodeSummoner/SecurityPi/solutions/README.md

 ## Solutions

-All the directories are corresponding to the challenges.
+All the directories correspond to certain challenges.
 Further information within each folder.